Isshwarya/WordProcessor/README.md

 ## Assumptions and TODOs

-1. Fake user agent support can be added for thr websites that applies request limits based on useragents
+1. Fake user agent support can be added to handle the websites that applies request limits based on different useragents.

-2. Only displayable content of the urls is considered for word processing.
+2. Only displayable content of the urls is considered for word frequency processing.
 Suggestions by the web page for further reads or user reviews posted on that page are not considered.